Brooklyn man accused of using information from Bloomberg reporter for insider trading

 Wall Street intermediaries have an incentive to leak prospective deals because doing so typically attracts more suitors, driving up the target price, the report said.

 "The motivations for intermediaries and other sell-side parties related to M&A transactions to leak information are clear.
-Our research shows that over the past ten years leaked deals have commanded an average premium that is 124 percent higher than for non-leaked deals," the reported noted.
+Our research shows that over the past 10 years leaked deals have commanded an average premium that is 124 per cent higher than for non-leaked deals," the reported noted.

 Apart from the Ferro deal, Peltz is accused of continuing to have frequent conversations with Hammond during which he obtained material nonpublic information about stories Hammond was working on regarding certain companies.

-Those were biopharmaceutical companies Medivation Inc and INC Research Holdings, communications company R.R.
-Donnelley and healthcare provider Community Health Systems Inc., according to the indictment.
+Those were biopharmaceutical companies Medivation and INC Research Holdings, communications company RR Donnelley and healthcare provider Community Health Systems, according to the indictment.

 Each of the stories referenced in the indictment cite multiple sources and involved two or more reporters.